cloudberrydb/cloudberrydb/README.md

 # Configure build environment to install at /usr/local/gpdb
 ./configure --disable-orca --with-perl --with-python --with-libxml --prefix=/usr/local/gpdb
 ```

+### Building GPDB without PXF
+PXF is an extension framework for GPDB to enable access to external hadoop datasets.
+Refer to [PXF extension](https://github.com/greenplum-db/gpdb/tree/master/gpAux/extensions/pxf) for more information.
+Currently, GPDPB is built with PXF by default.
+PXF requires curl version > 7.21.3.
+On most centos6 environments with curl version 7.19 compilation will fail due to this dependancy.
+You can either try upgrading your curl version, or simply disable pxf during build.
+If you don't need PXF, use --disable-pxf flag with configure.

 ### Building GPDB with code generation enabled